Your steps for preparation:

 Headset (or earphones) with a microphone

-Your classwork may necessitate connecting to certain interactive online resources/events-- this is especially true during the Coronavirus pandemic.
+Your classwork may necessitate connecting to certain interactive online resources/events.
 Any headset with a microphone made to be used with a computer will work, though you may wish to consider headsets that are "over the ear" rather than "ear buds" due to their comfort and increased ability to block out surrounding sound.
 If you own earphones for a smartphone, these may in some instances work with your computer.
 Try them out!

-Your classwork may necessitate connecting to certain interactive online resources/events-- this is especially true during the Coronavirus pandemic.
+Your classwork may necessitate connecting to certain interactive online resources/events.
 Many, but not all, computers have built-in webcams.
 If your computer doesn't have one, we recommend purchasing any webcam made for plugging in to a computer.
 Do make sure that before purchasing a webcam you find out what kind of plug it has-- the most common one is USB.
 Make sure your computer has a USB port!
 If you do not, determine the name of the port that you do have (a prevalent example is USB-C) then google that port name plus the word "adapter."
 If the results are confusing, or if you have any questions, please do not hesitate to contact Technology Services for assistance.

 Whitman has printers available for your use in a wide variety of locations.
 (Here's how to connect to those printers.)
 Bringing a small personal inkjet printer for your room is entirely optional.
 It needs to be connected to your computer via USB, and not wireless, as wireless printers cannot be connected to our network.